-Here Harmon tells TON guest contributor and advisory board member David Dobbs how she developed, reported, and wrote this much-acclaimed story.
+Here, Harmon tells David Dobbs how she developed, reported, and wrote this much-acclaimed story.
 (This interview has been edited for length and clarity.)

 How did you come to this story?
 Did you conceive it and then sell it to your editors, or did it rise out of story agendas or meetings they (and perhaps you) had?